estherh5/api.crystalprism.io/README.md

 ## User Account API
 #### September 2017 - Present
-Users who want to join the Crystal Prism community can create an account to store their Shapes in Rain and Rhythm of Life scores, their CanvaShare drawings, and their Thought Writer posts.
+Users who want to join the Crystal Prism community can create an account to store their Shapes in Rain and Rhythm of Life scores, their CanvaShare drawings, and their Thought Writer posts and comments.
+Users can download all of their data whenever they want to.
 User information is stored in the "cp_user" database table:
 <p align="center"><img title="User Database Table" src ="images/user-table.png" /></p>

 \